f-gi/stone-clients/README.md

-# Vuetify (Default)
+# stone-clients

-This is the official scaffolding tool for Vuetify, designed to give you a head start in building your new Vuetify application.
-It sets up a base template with all the necessary configurations and standard directory structure, enabling you to begin development without the hassle of setting up the project from scratch.
+This is a system designed to register clients and products, associate specific products with individual clients, and provide functionalities for listing, editing, and activating/deactivating both.
+The goal is to enable the commercial department to manage each client's access to products on the platform.

 ## ❗️ Important Links